Images Index> Matlock Dale> This page

 Find a Name

-The outlay was for a public promenade and to protect the scenery at Matlock Dale, thus preventing "the blocking up of the view from the main thoroughfare[2]".
+The outlay was for a public promenade and to protect the scenery at Matlock Dale, thus preventing "the blocking up of the view from the main thoroughfare"[5].
 More land for the scheme was promised by Mr. Arkwright if a further plot could be secured.
 This was a piece of land that belonged to Mr. Wilcockson of Chesterfield that was then occupied by Henry Martin.
+It was hoped by many that a promenade along the river bank would link Matlock and Matlock Bath.

 This photograph, which was taken from Pic Tor, shows some of the plots of land.
-The railway track below is just about discernable amongst the trees.
-Bottom right is the iron footbridge over the River Derwent and on the other side of the road was Greatorex's tar boiling house[3].
+The railway track to the left is just about discernible amongst the trees.
+Bottom right is the iron footbridge over the River Derwent and on the other side of the road was Greatorex's tar boiling house[7].
 Next to it are the cottages designed by Sir Guy Dawber and the Matlock / Matlock Bath boundary bisects the road almost immediately past that point.
 St. John's Road forks off to the right and the main road, on which there is a pony and trap, bends round to Artists' Corner.
 Up on the hill, past Shining Cliff, are two further properties.
 It is hard to identify them as they are not easy to see, but they must be Cliff House and Masson Farm.

 "Matlock Dale" Valentine's Series, No.79695, registered in 1914 and posted 6 Sep 1916 at Matlock.
 Sent to Mrs. Clarke, Cleveleys, Nr.
-Blackpool
+Blackpool.

 Postcard in the collection of and provided by and © Ken Smith.